Homemade Coconut Pecan Frosting

 Calories: 140kcal | Carbohydrates: 13g | Protein: 2g | Fat: 10g | Saturated Fat: 5g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 3g | Trans Fat: 0.2g | Cholesterol: 38mg | Sodium: 58mg | Potassium: 76mg | Fiber: 1g | Sugar: 12g | Vitamin A: 178IU | Vitamin C: 0.2mg | Calcium: 39mg | Iron: 0.3mg

-I love hearing from all of you, you all have such great ideas that inspire me.
+I love hearing from everyone; I hear such great ideas that inspire me.
+Thank you, and have a blessed day.

 Recipe Rating